nathsotomayor/mastermind_challenge/_posts/2020-09-18-how_to_write_a_mastermind_in_python.md

 The Code Breaker code is made up of 4 to 6 colours from the 8 available colours.
 To win you must place the right marbles in the right order.
 After each attempt you will be told how you went.

-:white_circle: **White marble** - Means that there is one of your marbles in the code but not in the right place.
+**White marble** - Means that there is one of your marbles in the code but not in the right place.

-:black_circle: **Black marble** - Means that there is one of your marbles in the code and in the right place.
+**Black marble** - Means that there is one of your marbles in the code and in the right place.

 ![PlaywithFriends](https://user-images.githubusercontent.com/28455356/93660450-ac95a680-fa14-11ea-917d-006ccfb9440f.gif)

-#### Play and Have Fun! :space_invader:
+#### Play and Have Fun!